lapinozz/lapinozz.github.io/_posts/2016-03-08-Messing-with-vtables-part-two.markdown

 };
 {% endhighlight %}

-That means it could be any of the following case and we have no way to know which one it is.
+That means it could be any of the following case
+That means that the `GuiElement` could be at any of those point and we have no way to know which one it is.
+Since we dont have RTTI we can't know how to cast from `GuiElement*` to `Label*` because we dont know where we point relatively to the `Label`, and in some case there is no `Label`.

 ||Slider||Button||Label||Clickable||GuiElement
 |:-|:-|:-|:-|:-|:-|:-|:-|:-|:-|